Collier Project Area

 To enable the safe and efficient removal of the poles and wires, you will be asked to move any vehicles and or property from your verge.

-Diamond Underground Services is responsible for all reinstatement works.
+Genus is responsible for all reinstatement works.
 Please note that the contractor will not accept responsibility or provide reimbursement for other repairs or re‐instatement carried out by a third party.

 Work on the Collier project is expected to take approximately 12-15 months.
 Technical constraints may require some date changes as the project proceeds.